Chapter 3: The Blue Garden

 Nearby, a pool of fresh water glowed with a soft blue light, shifting gently like a living constellation.
 Golden fish moved lazily through it, and smaller pink ones flickered between them, their scales catching the light as if they were made of it.
 Little glowing octopus and other crawling creatures of colors she hadn't seen before coexisted in the pool.
 It was the most beautiful thing she had ever seen.

 Marisol stepped back quickly, her breath catching as she moved backward without turning, until her back met the rough trunk of a palm tree.
 She leaned against it, trying to steady herself, trying to understand what she was seeing, but the feeling of wrongness and wonder tangled together in her chest.
-Something shifted above her, and when she looked up, she saw a small blue creature—something like a lobster—crawling slowly down the trunk toward her.
+Something moved above her, and when she looked up, she saw a small blue creature.
+Something like a lobster, crawling slowly down the trunk toward her.
 For a moment, their eyes met, and Marisol let out a small scream before she could stop herself.
 The creature froze, its eyes widening as if startled too, but it made no sound; it simply watched her for a moment, then continued its slow descent and slipped quietly into the glowing pool.

 Marisol swallowed, her heart still racing.
 She remembered everything her mother had once told her about magical creatures, how fascinated she had been as a child, completely absorbed in stories and possibilities, convinced that one day she would see them for herself.
 But she had outgrown that belief, or at least she thought she had, because she had never actually seen any—not like this, not in a way that felt so immediate and undeniable.